TerrainComposer 2 Documentation

 Since each Node and Node Group is an actual GameObject, they can be easily drag and dropped into the Project window to save as a prefab.
 This has still a small issue that it doesn’t always work, you first need to drag a GameObject from the Hierarchy window on top of the Project window, don’t drop it, and somehow Unity will then accept the drop from the TC2 window (will be fixed).
 Making presets can be done on any level.
 I already made some presets for you to explore.
 The presets are located in the folder TerrainComposer2 -> Examples -> Presets.
 The 0_Heightmap, 1_Splatmap, etc folders contain Layer Groups.
 These prefabs can be dropped anywhere within its output and even in other outputs if you want to use the nodes there.
 E.g. a Splat Layer Group can be dropped in a Tree Output.
 With drag and drop you can re-arrange all nodes and with holding the alt button they will duplicate.
 If the project is empty the Layer and Layer Group presets can be dropped on the ‘Result’ node in the Main Layer Group.
 The presets can be mixed with each other by using masks, etc to create a unique looking terrain.
 The Example Scene is actually a mix from presets.
 A Terrain Layer is a layer that holds all the Main Layer Groups, and it is the actual GameObject you will save/open with the TC2 menu.
 Later this will be a node by itself that will act like a Layer and can be grouped in a Terrain Layer Group.
 So you will be able to make complete terrain presets and mix those together into 1 terrain.

-The stamps are not included in the main package (to keep it small) and can be downloaded here.
+The stamps are not included in the main package (to keep it small) and can be from Dropbox or Mega.
 The example package contains high resolution 4k stamps, many more will be added over time.
 After downloading and importing the package the stamps are located in the folder -> TerrainComposer2/Examples/Stamps.
 The actual stamp data is in the RawFiles folder and each stamp is a 16 bit raw grey scale image.
 In the folder before there are preview image of the stamp, these you can drag and drop unto a node and TC2 will automatically load the stamp and puts the node into stamp mode.
 For stamp mode a node inputs is on -> File -> RawImage.
 You can also drop the stamp preview image into the ‘Stamp Texture’ slot in the Inspector of a node.
 You can use your own stamps by simply dropping your 16 bit raw grey scale image into a RawFiles folder.
 This can be any resolution as long as it is square, the limit is you GPU hardware and even 8k – 16k stamps are possible (we are talking about a 128mb and 512mb stamp).
 For like 32k (2gb) it might be possible and I will look into this later.

 How to import and export Raw files from Photoshop